knight-raj/Hospital_analysis_SQL/README.md

 LIMIT 1;
 ```
 Identifies the department with the lowest patient count. <br>
-Purpose: Identifies the department with the lowest patient count.
+Purpose: Identifies the department with the lowest patient count. <br>
 Explanation:
 <li>SUM(Patients_Count) calculates the total number of patients per department.</li>
 <li>GROUP BY Department groups the data by department.</li>